 Sprint 1

-The objective of the first sprint is to ideate installation and interaction concepts that spark joy amongst groups of people.
+The objective of the first sprint was to ideate on installation and interaction concepts that spark joy amongst groups of people.
 In this first sprint, it was also important to test our proof of concept in it’s lowest fidelity and see if our hypothesis and assumptions were accurate.
 The learnings from this sprint were then built upon and improved in the following sprints.

 Crazy 8's Ideation Sessions